Hi, I’m Zack.

 About Me

 I tend not to focus on specific languages, and can quickly learn new technologies and frameworks as needed.
-With that said, though, I’ve done non-trivial work in Python, Typescript, HTML/CSS/JS, Java, Kotlin, and OCaml, plus some exposure to Rust, C/C++, and Verilog.
-I’m familiar with deploying and running code in a variety of environments: from embedded systems, to on-premises physical servers, to managed Kubernetes clusters, to purely serverless cloud-based architectures.
+With that said, I’ve done non-trivial work in Python, Typescript, HTML/CSS/JS, Java, Kotlin, and OCaml, plus some exposure to Rust, C/C++, and Verilog.
+I’m familiar with deploying and running code in a variety of environments: embedded systems, mobile apps, on-prem servers, Kubernetes clusters, and purely serverless cloud-based architectures.

-I recently completed my BA in Computer Science (with minors in Engineering and English Literature) at Swarthmore College.
+I completed a BA in Computer Science (with minors in Engineering and English Literature) at Swarthmore College.
 During my time there, I was president of the Swarthmore College Computer Society, a 33-year-old chartered student organization with about 65 members.

-I grew up in Portland, Oregon, and now live in New York City.
+I grew up in Portland, Oregon, and now live in the Seattle area.
 I used to be a student on FIRST® Robotics Competition Team 1540, and I’m still involved in the program through volunteering as a Control System Advisor and contributions to competition-specific libraries.

 Projects and Past Work